Utah's Milk bank

 How do you donate human milk?
 There are three steps you need to take.

 1) You first need to apply and qualify as a donor.
-Call 877-458-5503 for a screening and information.
+Call 877-367-9091 for screening and information.
 You most like qualify if:

 - The milk you have previously pumped has been continuously frozen solid since pumping